dmarticus/dmarticus.github.io/_posts/2020-11-15-building-a-fantasy-football-draft-assistance-algorithm-part-2.md

     return best_players_next_round
 ```

-Tying everything together, the comparison section of DAsHA looked something like this:
+Now that I had the methods for calculating my three data structures, I could put it all together like this:

 ```python
 # generate the current draft position